helenashi95/STA-380-GroupWork/HW_2.md

 error rates below.
 For example, the model accuracy was over 90% when the author of a document was Aaron Pressman, but less than 30% for Scott Hillis.
 This is because 30 out of 50 times, the model predicted Scott's articles to be written by Samuel Perry.
+This is one example of two others having similar word frequencies, making it hard to distinguish between their works using just a bag of words.

 <table>
 <tbody>